williaz/TechRefresher/Core_Spring.md

   - with @Qualifier, @Profile, @Scope, @Lazy, @DependsOn, @Primary, @Order
   - @Component: implicit
 - @Value
+  - at the field or method/constructor parameter level
   - PropertySourcesPlaceholderConfigurer: Specialization of **PlaceholderConfigurerSupport** thatresolves ${...} placeholders within bean definition property values and **@Value** annotations against the current Spring **Environment** and its set of **PropertySources**.
   - @PropertySources:
     - add K:V to Environment